Classmates (2007 film): Plot

 In the present, Ravi is a District Collector, moving successfully up in his career as a government officer, and remains a bachelor.
 He has almost completely forgotten his past and lives life on his own terms.
+He is very quiet, silent and very rarely talks to someone.
 His mother had died, and his sisters had been married off and are with their respective families.
 Baddu has gotten married and is settled in Dubai as a businessman.
 Sathish is now an MLA, while Rajeswari, still unmarried, continues her career as a classical dancer.

 In the present, somebody tries to kill Ravi by strangulation.
 The police investigate but find no clue.
 The case becomes really serious since Ravi is a senior government official.
 Later it is revealed that Razia, the shy and reserved girl in the group, was the one responsible.
 Her reason is that she happens to overhear Raaji's confession to Ravi to forgive her for her past mistakes and Ravi's talk to Raaji, where Ravi learns that he himself was accidentally responsible for Murali's death, which was on a fateful night during the college elections.
 Razia and Murali were secretly lovers who decided to get married in the future, and her motivation was revenge.

 On recovering from the hospital, Ravi and Razia subsequently reconcile.
 Later, Satish apologized to Ravi for his wrongdoings, and they become friends.
 Murali's father, the professor, later requests Ravi to accept Raaji as his wife as she had been waiting for him for the past 15 years.
 Raaji and Ravi decide to get married, and Ravi forgives Raaji for her mistakes, and they start loving each other once again.
 Once the truth is revealed, the entire group reconciles.
 They leave the college reunion happy, promising that they would all meet again.
 Ravi leaves in his car, and everyone bids goodbye to him.
 As Ravi leaves the campus, he sees Murali's spirit waving goodbye to him happily.